berryberrrry/jsondiff/README.md

 **Features** :

-- json diffs
+- JSON diffs
+- Custom output:
-- set fileds you not want to compare
+    - set fileds you do not want to compare
     - set max deep
     - set max diff

 ---

 ## How To Use